gnohz/cole-website/content/posts/hugo-section-without-list-page/index.md

 Hugo has two main options: [leaf bundles and branch bundles](https://gohugo.io/content-management/page-bundles/).
 Leaf bundles are for bundling a single page together with its resources (i.e. images, pdfs).
 Branch bundles are for building content around a list page.

 The problem is that I was looking for a third option.
 I wanted to group content together, but didn't want to use a list page.
-This is similar to leaving content in the content/ directory, except it allows me to define a single layout to apply to these pages.
+This is similar to leaving the markdown files in the content/ directory, except it allows me to define a single layout to apply to these pages and keeps the content folder organized.

 # Potential Solutions

 Unfortunately I didn't find a natural solution, but I identified three slightly hacky versions.

-## 1. Deviate from intended use of list.html aoiewjf
+## 1. Deviate from intended use of list.html

-Insert my about page into the list layout template, even if this is not the intended purpose of the list template.
+Rather than using list.html to list content in the about folder, I could paste my about page into the list layout template, even if this is not the intended purpose.
 This would give a short "about" url for the about page and do away with the traditional list page.
+Other content in the about folder would them have the url "about/foo".

 ## 2. Make use of headless mode

-Set permalink of "about" to ":filename" in order to map about/about/ to about/ (this also removes "/about" from other content in the about/ directory).
-Use "headless: true" in the frontmatter of _index.html in order to prevent list page from being rendered in place of about single page.
+Set permalink of "about" to ":filename" in order to map about/about/ to about/ (this also removes "/about" from other content in the about/ directory i.e. about/foo -> foo).
+Use "headless: true" in the frontmatter of _index.html in order to prevent list page from being rendered in place of the "about" single page.

 One caveat is that by setting headless to true for "about/_index.html", hugo will not render any page at the link "/about".
 In order to get around this I moved the directory from "about" to "_about".
 This isn't a problem for the url's because permalink is set to ":filename" which means the section is never in the url anyways.